Tyler Conklin's trek to Vikings, NFL started on basketball court

 The Gophers football coaching staff didn’t expect to need redshirt freshman running back Mohamed Ibrahim to play much this season.

 But after injuries to Shannon Brooks and Rodney Smith, Ibrahim stepped in and finished the year as the second-leading freshman in the country in rushing yards per game, averaging 104 yards over nine contests.
-That mark was 19th best among all running backs.
+That mark was 19th-best among all running backs.

 Coming out of Olney, Md., Ibrahim was one of coach P.J.
 Fleck’s big recruits in the Class of 2017 and he showed why.